News and Events

 U of M to help lead a national network to map rare cells implicated in human health and disease!

 The University of Minnesota is a part of the National Institutes of Health (NIH) program to study a rare type of cells, called “senescent” cells, that play both positive and negative roles in biological processes.
 As 1 of 16 sites in the NIH Common Fund’s Cellular Senescence Network (SenNet) program, U of M researchers — spanning 10 departments — will study how senescent cells accumulate and damage or heal neighboring tissue during normal human aging.
-Full article here!
+Check out the full article!

 Mayo Clinic, U of M researchers target biology of aging for potential COVID-19 treatment